CreativAI-UC/TimbreNet/README.md

 # TimbreNet
 This project aims to create deep learning tools for musicians to work with the timbre of different sounds and instruments.

-This project is in a initial developing stage.
+This project is in an initial development stage.

 ## Datasets

-- PiancoChordDatastet: Dataset with 450 piano chords audios.
+- PianoChordDataset: Dataset with 450 piano chords audios.

 ## Models